 - 11.2 Objectives, Principles, and Knowledge - 11.2.1 The reagents used in spot tests can be classified as either general or special.
 General reagents give different colors for different types of compounds. - 11.2.2 Special reagents yield one color for a particular class of compounds.
 For example, the Sanchez reagent yields red with primary aromatic amines such as procaine and benzocaine. - 11.2.3 Special Tests - 11.2.3.1 Modified Duquenois (Duquenois-Levine) Test

-This color test can be used to detect for the presence of marijuana plant material.
-See the marijuana SOP.
+This color test can be used to detect marijuana plant resins.
+See the marijuana method.

 11.2.3.2 Secondary Amine Test